MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

 -  Users can personalize their Role Center to show or hide Headline part as they like.

-if you want to change the visibility of a field in OnAfterGetCurrenRec (when we refresh the page) you need to set that variable on the group the changes done to fields are not sent back to the client

 ## Creating a HeadlinePart
 1. Determine and implement the logic for headline field expressions that you will use on the page.
 2. Create a page that has the [PageType property](devenv/properties/pagetype-property.md) set to `HeadlinePart`.
 3. For each headline, add a field, and set the `Expression` attribute.
+The order of the fields, determines the order in which they appear

-    The following example shows the AL code for a simple HeadlinePart page that consists of four fields that display a
+    The following example shows the AL code for a simple HeadlinePart page that consists of four fields that display static text.

     ```
     page 50100 RoleCenterHeadline